bigstardev/csv-parser/README.md

 The main thing for this task is to read CSV file and parse it.
 The CsvReader in the components directory is charging for reading and parsing CSV file.<br/>

-In the main page, our app share its state (table data) with top navbar component and data table component through passing state and callback function.
+In the main page, our app share its state variable (table data) with top navbar component and data table component through passing state variable and callback function.